YieldRay/soda/README.md

 # Documention

 See: <https://yieldray.github.io/soda/>

+> Most components in `src/components` directory (exported directly) do not include logic.
+> Those logic helper components can be found in `src/composition` directory

 > Most of the components forward `ref` attribute for library interactivity.
 > If not, it will be documented and will be checked if you use typescript.